COVID-19 FAQs for Instruction

 These FAQs are offered as a resource to academic departments, instructors, and academic staff.
-The Provost's Office will continue to update this list as needed, in partnership with our Fall 2020 Scenario Planning group and the many university offices involved in our reopening this fall.
+The Provost's Office will continue to update this list as needed, in partnership with our Academic Planning group and the many University offices involved in academic operations.

 The FAQs are grouped in the following categories:

 - Jan.
 19, 2021 – First day of spring semester classes

 - Jan.
 19-31, 2021 – All courses delivered remotely regardless of assigned modality

 - April 11 – 17, 2021 – Spring break

 - April 19, 2021 – Spring classes resume (remote modality for all courses)